ng-Classic/ng-classic/aio/content/guide/router-tutorial.md

-# Using Angular Classicroutes in a single-page application
+# Using Angular Classic routes in a single-page application

-This tutorial describes how to build a single-page application, SPA that uses multiple Angular Classicroutes.
+This tutorial describes how to build a single-page application, SPA that uses multiple Angular Classic routes.

 In a Single Page Application \(SPA\), all of your application's functions exist in a single HTML page.
 As users access your application's features, the browser needs to render only the parts that matter to the user, instead of loading a new page.